Walter Wang

-Walter Wang is a Taiwanese philanthropist, businessperson, and CEO.
+Walter Wang is a Taiwanese businessman, investor, and philanthropist.
 He is the co-founder of The Walter and Shirley Wang Foundation, and JMM Foundation, a philanthropic organization.
 He is also the CEO of JM Eagle, a global manufacturer of plastic pipe.
 Wang's father was Wang Yung-ching, founder of the plastics and petrochemicals conglomerate Formosa Plastics Group and one of the wealthiest individuals in Taiwan before his death in 2008.
 His sister is Cher Wang, co-founder and chairperson (since 2007) of HTC Corporation and integrated chipset maker VIA Technologies.

 Early life and education

-Wang's father was Taiwanese billionaire, Wang Yung-ching, who is known informally as Y.C.
+Wang's father was Taiwanese billionaire Wang Yung-ching, who is known informally as Y.C.
 Wang.
-Y.C.
-Wang died on October 15, 2008, at age 91.
 Wang is the youngest of Y.C.
 Wang's five children by Wang Yang Chiao.
 When Wang was nine years old, Wang Yang Chiao left Taiwan against Y.C.
-Wang's wishes, forgoing fame and fortune, despite having helped to build the Formosa Plastics conglomerate, in order to bring Wang to California to shield them from the family strife in Taiwan.
+Wang's wishes.
 They moved to Berkeley, California to be closer to one of Yang Chiao's older children, Cher Wang.

-Wang attended University of California - Berkeley before moving back to Taiwan to work for his father's corporation, Formosa Plastics Group, in 1988.
-He met his wife, Shirley Wang, in 1990.
-Three months later, Y.C.
-Wang summoned Walter Wang to move to New Jersey, to help turn around the struggling JM Manufacturing.
+Wang attended University of California, Berkeley, before moving back to Taiwan to work for his father's corporation, Formosa Plastics Group, in 1988.

 Career

 In 2005, Wang purchased JM Manufacturing through syndicated loans from his father.
 In 2007, Wang bought PW Eagle, another large PVC pipe producer, to form JM Eagle.
-JM Eagle continues to exceed $1 billion in sales.
 JM Eagle relocated its headquarters to Los Angeles, California in 2008.
-The company has over 1,300 employees in 21 plants throughout the U.S., Mexico, and China.

 Wang is a board member of the publicly listed Formosa Petrochemical and Formosa Chemical and Fiber Corporations in Taiwan.
 He is also a member of the Young Presidents Organization Los Angeles and Intercontinental chapters.
-He belongs to the World Economic Forum and the Committee of 100 (C-100).
-Wang sits on the Board of Directors for the Danny Thompson Memorial Leukemia Foundation, the Los Angeles Police Foundation, the Aaron Diamond AIDS Research Center, the DEA Educational Foundation, the Chinese Overseas Exchange Association, and the Boao Forum in China.
+He belongs to the World Economic Forum and the Committee of 100.
+Wang sits on the board of directors for the Danny Thompson Memorial Leukemia Foundation, the Los Angeles Police Foundation, the Aaron Diamond AIDS Research Center, the DEA Educational Foundation, the Chinese Overseas Exchange Association (COEA), and the Boao Forum in China.
 Along with his wife, Wang is a trustee of the U.S. Olympic Committee, and both serve on the board of the Los Angeles Olympic Committee 2028.

+Wang is chairman of the New Taipei Kings.
+In June 2024 Wang announced plans for a new Basketball league across South East Asia, with four of the six teams in Taiwan's P. League+ on board, including the Kings, as well as all five teams in Taiwan's T1 League.

+In October 2024, Wang became a member of Forbes 400.